ashutosh-3474/Inventory-Management/README.md

 - JWT is stored in cookies (`HttpOnly`, `Secure`)
 - Auth required for all `/products/*` routes
 - Token can also be passed via `Authorization: Bearer <token>` (optional)
-- AI tools is used to generate the syntax of the codes
+- AI tools were used to assist in generating the syntax and boilerplate code

 ---